neura-sx/graphene-book/book/testnets/tutorial-private-testnet.md

 If you get the `set_password` prompt, it means your CLI has successfully conected to the testnet witness node.

 ### Create a new wallet
 Fist you need to create a new password for your wallet.
 This password is used to encrypt all the private keys in the wallet.
-For this tutorial we will use the password `supersecret` but obviosusely you are free to come up with your own combination of letters and numbers.
+For this tutorial we will use the password `supersecret` but obviously you are free to come up with your own combination of letters and numbers.
 Use this command to create the password:
 ```
 >>> set_password supersecret